Transgender Rights: A Decades-long Struggle for EqualityWatch the video

 NARRATION: Across the country, in California three years before Stonewall, a similar uprising had taken place.
 It had mostly been forgotten, until historian Susan Stryker stumbled on an obscure San Francisco gay magazine.

-SUSAN STRYKER (DIRECTOR, THE INSTITUTE FOR LGBT STUDIES): I found this beautiful document and I open it up and in the centerfold is this thing that says “on a hot August night in 1966, Gays rose up.”
+SUSAN STRYKER (DIRECTOR, THE INSTITUTE FOR LGBT STUDIES, UNIVERSITY OF ARIZONA): I found this beautiful document and I open it up and in the centerfold is this thing that says “on a hot August night in 1966, Gays rose up.”

 NARRATION: At Gene Compton’s Cafeteria, a 24 hour diner popular with transgender women, another routine police sweep erupted in spontaneous violence.
 Stryker made a film about the uprising.